Amazon blaming Trump over Pentagon contract loss, judge says

 On July 18, well before the Pentagon announced its decision, Trump also told reporters that the administration would “take a very long look” at the deal, known as Joint Enterprise Defense Infrastructure, or JEDI.
 The president cited “tremendous complaints” he said he had heard about the award.

-The Pentagon has defended its handling of the bidding process, saying it wasn't affected by outside influence.
+Defense Secretary Mark Esper has defended the Pentagon's handling of the bidding process, saying it was done fairly and without outside influence.
 Microsoft is also intervening in the case to defend its contract win.

 The judge's comments confirm that Amazon is blaming Trump's bias for its loss, though the company had suggested that line of argument when it sought to include as evidence several videos of Trump making derogatory remarks about the company.